ksackvil/CMPT-275/index.md

     * Developed automated test for mobile applications, executed test on real devices and AWS Devices Farm.
     * Developed automated test for APIs, generated and analyzed code coverage and pass rate.
     * Maintained and developed Node.js simulator server for automated testing.
   * Research Assistant - SFU Menrva Research Group
     * Configured and built customized armband to read and send force myographic data.
     * Developed and optimized embedded software to interface with sensors.
     * Developed Matlab scripts and functions to read real-time force myographic data from serial, trained the machine with LDA       algorithm and finally performed gesture prediction.
     * Assisted with development of test setup and data collection for project improvement.

-Intrests:
+Interests:
   * Full stack web development (Javascript, Java)
   * Real time system (C/C++)